What Is Structural Load?

 NOTE 1–In case no values are given in the tables for concentrated load or point load it means assumed distributed load is sufficient for analysis purposes.

-NOTE 2 – The loads are given in table uniformly distributed loads on the plan area and they do not take into consideration special concentrated loads and other loads.
+NOTE 2 – The loads are given in the table uniformly distributed loads on the plan area and they do not take into consideration special concentrated loads and other loads.

 NOTE 3 – Where the use of floor area is not provided in Table the imposed load due to the use and occupancy of such an area shall be determined from the analysis of loads resulting from: